Let’s face it — being a small business owner isn’t always easy. In fact, it hardly ever is.

 Sales and marketing courses

 As a business owner, you aren’t just responsible for keeping your business running — you’re also the one heading up business growth.
 These courses can help you focus on closing sales and keep your business moving forward.

 Whether you’re the one handling sales for your business or you’ve brought on a team member to land more deals, this course covers eight steps to help you reach prospective customers, craft an effective pitch, and ultimately grow your business (and your revenue).

 10. Introduction to Marketing

 Effective marketing involves so much more than occasionally posting to social media.
 From understanding advertising frameworks and digital content to identifying your ideal client and crafting a marketing plan, consider this your thorough yet manageable deep dive into the world of marketing.

-Soft skill courses
+Leadership and Soft skill courses

 Technical competencies carry a lot of weight for both you as the business owner and the members of your team.
 But ultimately, soft skills matter too.
 It’s these less-tangible qualities that make us effective communicators, thoughtful collaborators, and successful professionals.
 Here are a few courses to help you advance your soft skills.

 11. Team Leadership

 Maybe you want to brush up on your leadership skills as you manage your entire team and business.
 Or, maybe certain employees are moving into management roles and you want them to feel ready to step up to the challenge.
 This course offers the knowledge that you need to lead high-performing teams (with as little conflict as possible).